baharmon/lectures/content/point-cloud-aesthetics/_index.md

 ## Hyperreality
 ### [Rockery](https://xyz.cct.lsu.edu/data/rosedown/rockery.html)
 {{< note >}}
-What does it mean to “step into an overwhelmingly convincing simulacrum of physical reality, space and time” (Girot 2019)?
-Will hyperreal simulacra really enhance landscape architects’ “understanding of site, and yield a stronger awareness of ambient aspects and cues” (Girot 2019)?
-Rather, if “[s]imilitude is a dream and must remain one, in order for a modicum of illusion and a stage for the imaginary to exist” (Baudrillard 1994), then point clouds, as a hyperreal simulacra, seem to usher an aesthetic crisis of creativity, an “end of the imaginary” (Baudrillard 1994).
+What does it mean to "step into an overwhelmingly convincing simulacrum of physical reality, space and time?"
+(Girot) Will hyperreal simulacra really enhance landscape architects' "understanding of site, and yield a stronger awareness of ambient aspects and cues?"
+(Girot) Rather, if "[s]imilitude is a dream and must remain one, in order for a modicum of illusion and a stage for the imaginary to exist" (Baudrillard 1994), then point clouds, as a hyperreal simulacra, seem to usher an aesthetic crisis of creativity, an "end of the imaginary" (Baudrillard 1994).
 {{< /note >}}

 ---